uyuni-project/uyuni/docs/cucumber-steps.md

   When I accept "sle-minion" key
-  When I reject "sle-minion" from the Pending section When I delete "sle-minion" from the Rejected section When we wait till Salt master sees "sle-minion" as "rejected" When I wait until onboarding is completed for "ceos-minion" When I wait until salt-key "mincentos" is deleted Then the list of the "all" keys should contain "sle-minion" hostname
+  When I reject "sle-minion" from the Pending section When I delete "sle-minion" from the Rejected section When I wait until Salt master sees "sle-minion" as "rejected" When I wait until onboarding is completed for "ceos-minion" When I wait until salt-key "mincentos" is deleted Then the list of the "all" keys should contain "sle-minion" hostname